AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module1/ex5.md

 ![AEP Debugger](./images/aa3.png)

-## 1.5.4 Update your Edge Configuration to send data to Adobe Audience Manager
+## 1.5.4 Review your Edge Configuration to send data to Adobe Audience Manager

 Click to open your **Development Environment**.